Georgetown’s season ends in a 57-53 loss to Seton Hall in the Big East tournament

 Jared Rhoden scored a game-high 17 points and Myles Cade posted 14 for Seton Hall (21-9).

 Georgetown took a 27-24 lead into halftime after a choppy first half in which neither team shot the ball well or did much to take care of it.
 The Hoyas shot just 30.3 percent from the field in the opening 20 minutes; Seton Hall was at 33.3 percent.
-The start was ugly as Ewing took a timeout less than two minutes into the game as the Hoyas had two early turnovers and the team was 0 for 6 from the field.
+The start was ugly as Ewing took a timeout less than two minutes into the game as the Hoyas had two early turnovers and were 0 for 6 from the field.

 That’s when freshman Mohammed took over for a stretch.
-He scored six straight and Georgetown wen on a 13-0 run to take a nine-point lead.
-All of those good feeling disappeared soon after when Harris, the 2021 Big East tournament most outstanding player, collapsed in the lane after twisting his ankle at the 11:39 mark of the first half.
+He scored six straight points and Georgetown went on a 13-0 run to take a nine-point lead.
+All of those good feelings disappeared soon after when Harris, the 2021 Big East tournament most outstanding player, collapsed in the lane after twisting his ankle at the 11:39 mark of the first half.
 He immediately went to the locker room, helped off by trainers and not putting any weight on his right foot.
-He did not return because of a lower right leg injury.
+He did not return.

 Harris’s replacement, freshman Tyler Beard scored five points during a 9-2 stretch that gave Georgetown its biggest lead at 27-17.
-The problem was the Hoyas couldn’t close the half.
+The problem was the Hoyas couldn’t close the half with any momentum.
 Seton Hall finished on a 7-0 run that included two shot clock violations by Georgetown that had Ewing coming all the way on the court to scream at Carey to shoot the ball after he passed it late in both instances.